 What are the Top 5 Safest Fabrics for Rabbits?

 First of all, it should be noted that, in this case, “safe” does not mean “safe to eat.”
 Rabbits have a tendency to chew on anything and everything, including fabric.
-If they start chewing on their clothes, they may eat through the fibers and wear away bits of the fabric, which may cause internal blockages if swallowed.
+If they start chewing on their clothes, they may eat through the fibres and wear away bits of the fabric, which may cause internal blockages if swallowed.

 With that in mind, you should never allow your bunnies to chew on their clothes or blankets!